alexbieber/subenum/README.md

 ## Usage

    '''
    Run it in--->> Root permission!
-(Type sudo su in your terminal ! put your password and your'e ready to use)
+(If you dunno what's this root permission and how to use it--->Type sudo su in your terminal ! put your password and your'e ready to use)
    '''

    ##